Review | At the Kennedy Center, the return of the ‘Messiah’ and a magnificent ‘Magnificat’

 With Christmas and more than likely a touch of the omicron variant in the air, Thursday’s performance of Bach’s magnificent Magnificat and Part I of Handel’s three-part “Messiah” oratorio felt pulled between two poles: the exuberance and beauty of these two extraordinary pieces of music, and the caution and uncertainty that continues to distance our embrace of it.

 How many in Thursday night’s nearly full and fully vaccinated house, for instance, were trying to usher that afternoon’s news of the Kennedy Center’s covid-related cancellation of 15 performances of “Ain’t Too Proud” to the back of their minds?
 Or were processing the Metropolitan Opera’s recent announcement that coronavirus vaccine boosters would soon be required for attendees?
-Or couldn’t see past the data suggesting a yet another wave of this thing?
+Or couldn’t see past the data suggesting yet another wave of this thing?
 The “Messiah” (and those are proper quotes, not scare quotes) can only do so much.

 Kennedy Center cancels first 15 performances of ‘Ain’t Too Proud’ because of covid outbreak among company